Simon Kirke: Life and career

 After Bad Company disbanded in 1982, Kirke joined a band called Wildlife.
 They toured in support of the Michael Schenker Group around this time in the UK.
 Wildlife's self-titled album was mostly written by Steve and Chris Overland, produced by former Bad Company bandmate Ralphs, and featured Kirke as their drummer (and saxophonist on his self-written song "Charity").
 Despite being signed to Led Zeppelin's label, Swan Song Records, and Kirke's high-profile involvement, the album failed to sell.
 Wildlife's core members, brothers Chris and Steve Overland went on to greater success with the band FM.

 Kirke returned to Bad Company when the band reformed in 1986.
 As well as touring with Ringo Starr's All Star Band on three occasions, he is an accomplished songwriter, releasing Seven Rays of Hope in 2005.
 He toured with Bad Company in 2009.
 He has been playing with New York City rock band Zeta Vang as a side project.

 A governor on the board of NARAS (the Grammy Award Committee), Kirke is on the board of Road Recovery, which helps teenagers recover from addiction.
-He lives in Manhattan, with his wife, Maria Angelica Kirke, and has three children : Domino, Jemima, and Lola Kirke.
-He had a son by Marissa Creager, Simon St George Creager, who suffered from severe cerebral palsy, died in 2017 at age 19.
+He lives in Manhattan with his wife Maria Angelica Kirke and has three children: Domino, Jemima, and Lola Kirke.

+in 2025, Kirke was inducted into the Rock and Roll Hall of Fame as a member of Bad Company.